Since

 California

 from 1942 to 1947.
-In 2005, a
+In

 "Chowchilla Unit for women in the Chuckawala State Prison" was being